mahush/funkypipes/README.md

 - **Callables**: Refers to functions, function objects, lambdas also overloaded and generic ones.
 - **Composing in a tacit style**: Callables are composed into pipelines using the tools provided by the library without explicitly specifying the arguments.
 This style of programming is also known as point-free style, where the focus is on the composition of functions rather than the data they operate on.
 ---

+## Why *funkypipes*?

+### UNIX proved right

+In the 1970s, Douglas McIlroy proclaimed:
+- Write programs that do one thing and do it well.
+- Write programs to work together.
+- Write programs to handle text streams, because that is a universal interface.

+-> By viewing programs as functions and text streams as arbitrary data types, *funkypipes* translates the essence of UNIX-style pipelines into modern C++, allowing you to compose highly flexible yet type-safe functional pipelines.

+### Embracing functional programming

+Regardless of your programming style, you use **functions**—and at some point, you **compose** them.
+The more functional your approach, the more function composition becomes essential.

+Modern C++ embraces functional programming (e.g.: function objects, lambdas, monadic operations (`std::optional`, `std::expected`), and ranges), making functional patterns more accessible.
+However, general-purpose function composition remains missing from the language and standard library.

+-> *funkypipes* fills this gap by providing an intuitive and powerful toolbox for composing functions with ease — bringing true function composition to modern C++.

+### Beyond monadic operations

+Monadic operations for `std::optional`‘s and `std::expected`'s are great, but there are limitations:
+- You only can build pipelines that start with a `std::optional` or a `std::expected` variable.
+- You only can build sequential pipelines; applying functions that take or return multiple values is not possible.
+- You can not incorporate functions that return `void`.

+-> *funkypipes* enables the construction of pipelines seamlessly, regardless of whether you're working with `std::optional`, or dealing with varying numbers of arguments and return values.

+### Complementing std::ranges

+C++20 introduced ranges, which allow declarative transformations on homogeneous sequences (e.g., `std::vector<int>`).
+However, ranges do not help with composing functions processing heterogeneous data.

+-> *funkypipes* complements ranges by enabling function composition beyond sequences.

+---

 ## General Features

 - **Language Standard**: c++17